 Even worse, because GMO soy is genetically engineered to withstand herbicides, primarily Monsanto’s own Roundup, GMO soy is frequently drenched in glyphosate.
 A study published in the journal Food Chemistry found glyphosate and other residues in 100% of GMO soybeans and none in the non-GMO and organic varieties.
 (1)

-Virgin Vapor, we make certain our VG does not contain GMO’s by avoiding soy-derived VG.
-In addition, we protect you from pesky pesticide residues like those found in the Food Chemistry study by using only USDA Certified Organic VG (organic certification is also a second layer of protection from potential GMO’s).
+At Kai’s Virgin Vapor, we make certain our VG does not contain GMO’s by using only USDA certified organic VG.
+Under USDA standards, GMO's are never allowed in an organic product.
+In addition, this protects you from pesky pesticide residues like those found in the Food Chemistry study.
 We had to go through a lengthy process with our manufacturer to get our organic VG up to pharmaceutical grade standards.
-Organic and pharmaceutical grade VG was not available anywhere in the world when we started out so we had to go out and make it happen.
-As far as we know, we’re the only e-liquid manufacturer with both of these certifications for our VG.
+Organic and pharmaceutical grade VG was not available anywhere in the world when we started out so we had to go out and make it happen!

 Lastly, our supplier certifies our VG to be free of a long list of common allergens, adulterants and impurities commonly found in VG (yeah, nobody wants to vape "bovine material" or MSG also known as "autolyzed yeast extract!").
 Please see the list below.
 We hope knowing the extra steps we take to ensure purity and safety in our e-liquids helps you breathe a little easier.